 ARISE-HEE: Australasian Resuscitation In Sepsis Evaluation - Health Economic Evaluation: An economic evaluation of resuscitation in sepsis – a cost-effectiveness analysis alongside the ARISE-RCT.

-The study involves conducting a cost-effectiveness and cost-utility analysis, from a healthcare perspective, of Early Goal Directed Therapy (EGDT) compared with standard care for patients with severe sepsis presenting to the Emergency Departments (ED) of Australian hospitals.
-We will use an analytic timeframe of one year to compare the cost per life year gained and the cost per quality adjusted life year (QALY) gained from the alternative treatments.
-A representative subgroup of 200 patients (100 EGDT, 100 standard care) from the ARISE-RCT will form the group of patients who contribute cost data and all patients will contribute quality of life data for the economic evaluation.
+The study conducted a cost-effectiveness and cost-utility analysis, from a healthcare perspective, of Early Goal Directed Therapy (EGDT) compared with standard care for patients with severe sepsis presenting to the Emergency Departments (ED) of Australian hospitals.
+We used an analytic timeframe of one year to compare the cost per life year gained and the cost per quality adjusted life year (QALY) gained from the alternative treatments.
+A representative subgroup of 200 patients (100 EGDT, 100 standard care) from the ARISE-RCT formed the group of patients who contributed cost data and all patients contributed quality of life data for the economic evaluation.

-Patients participating will be sent the EQ-5D, the Medical Outcomes Study Short Form 36 (SF-36) questionnaire and the Assessment of Quality of Life (AQoL) instrument for completion at six and twelve months after being enrolled in the ARISE-RCT.
+Patients participating were sent the EQ-5D, the Medical Outcomes Study Short Form 36 (SF-36) questionnaire and the Assessment of Quality of Life (AQoL) instrument for completion at six and twelve months after being enrolled in the ARISE-RCT.

-Goal: The aim of the study is to determine the cost-effectiveness and cost-utility of protocolised resuscitation compared to usual care in patients presenting to Australian Emergency Departments with severe sepsis.
+Goal: The aim of the study was to determine the cost-effectiveness and cost-utility of protocolised resuscitation compared to usual care in patients presenting to Australian Emergency Departments with severe sepsis.

-Study Progress: Patient recruitment was completed in April 2014 and the final Quality of Life (QoL) assessments will be completed in April 2015.
-The cost-effectiveness analysis is expected to be completed in late 2015.
+Study Progress: Patient recruitment completed in 2014 and the final Quality of Life (QoL) assessments were completed in 2015.
+The cost-effectiveness analysis will be published in 2020.

-Collaboration: The ARISE-HEE is endorsed by the ANZICS-CTG.
+Collaboration: The ARISE-HEE was endorsed by the ANZICS-CTG.

 Contact: For further information about this study, please contact Lisa Higgins at the ANZIC-RC by email.